Announcement: We're launching LabelGPT, World's fastest prompt based labeling tool. Join the waiting list to get beta access

 Summing it up

-In conclusion, the automobile industry uses these top 7 datasets extensively to build and test computer vision models for a range of uses, such as autonomous driving, sophisticated driver assistance systems, and smart city applications.
+In conclusion, the automobile industry uses these top 7 automotive datasets extensively to build and test computer vision models for various uses, such as autonomous driving, sophisticated driver assistance systems, and smart city applications.
 They offer academics and engineers the use of data and benchmarks for creating and assessing sophisticated algorithms and models that might enhance driving comfort, efficiency, and safety.